patters-match/SC2KmacOS/README.md

 [GOG](https://www.gog.com/en/game/simcity_2000_special_edition) sells SimCity 2000 Special Edition, but it's the MS-DOS version bundled with DOSBox which is restricted to 640 x 480 resolution.
 The advantage of the Windows 95 version is that it can make full use of a larger monitor resolution.

-This should be easy, [Wine](https://www.winehq.org/) can run Windows software after all.
+This should be easy, [Wine](https://www.winehq.org/) can run Windows software after all, and Rosetta 2 will take care of translating Intel instructions to ARM on Apple Silicon processors.
 However there are several complications:
 - Apple removed 32-bit binary support from macOS 10.15 Catalina onwards.
 This means modern macOS can no longer run 32-bit executables natively.
 - To work around this, Wine must be compiled in 64-bit mode with WOW64 support.
 WOW64 (“Windows-on-Windows 64-bit”) is a compatibility layer inside Windows (and now Wine) which allows 32-bit Windows applications to run inside a 64-bit environment.
 - While SimCity 2000 is 32-bit code, its installer is a 16-bit executable which WOW64 cannot run.
 We will need to replace this.